-Currently approximately 1600 children in the Republic Of Ireland ROI are admitted each year requiring critical care.
+Currently approximately 1600 children in the Republic of Ireland (ROI) are admitted each year requiring critical care.
 (Ref PICANet).
-There are 2 Paediatric Critical Care Units (PCCU's) in the 2 Supra-Regional Children's Hospitals ROI.
+There are 2 Paediatric Critical Care Units (PCCUs) in Children's Health Ireland (CHI), CHI at Crumlin and CHI at Temple Street.
 However, up to 30% of all surgery carried out on children in Ireland takes place in designated General, Local, Major or Regional Hospitals (1).
 A recent audit carried out to estimate the number of children requiring basic or urgent medical critical care management outside of the 2 children's hospitals clearly outlines the large numbers of children treated at ward and HDU level by paediatricians in the general model setting.
-We set out to agree and produce a guide to the service and standards required in order to deliver acceptable levels of care throughout Ireland whether the child is in a Supra Regional, Regional or Local Hospital.
+We set out to agree and produce a guide to the service and standards required in order to deliver acceptable levels of care throughout Ireland whether the child is in a Supra-regional, Regional or Local Hospital.
 Up to now there had been no clear national agreed classification of Regional, Major or Local Hospital services with regard to Paediatrics.